keyboardio/Kaleidoscope/README.md

 # Kaleidoscope

-Flexible firmware for Arduino-powered keyboards
+Flexible firmware for Arduino-powered keyboards.

+This package contains the "core" of Kaleidoscope and an example firmware "Sketch."
+If you're looking for the firmware for the Keyboardio Model 01, you should start with https://github.com/keyboardio/Model01-Firmware

 # Getting Started